sensu/sensu-docs/content/sensu-go/6.4/sensuctl/filter-responses.md

 {{% /notice %}}

 Sensuctl supports response filtering for all [commands using the `list` verb][1].
-For information about response filtering methods and available label and field selectors, see [API response filtering][2].
+For information about response filtering methods and available label and field selectors, read [API response filtering][2].

 ## Sensuctl-specific syntax